 What is required from an implementation perspective?

 If you opt to scan password-protected or otherwise restricted web pages or documents, and if this is permitted by the contract you signed with Monsido, you must make sure that the information in these web pages and documents is not confidential since Monsido can't guarantee the same level of security as you can.
-See Scan Protected Documents for more information on how to set this up.
+See Scan Password Protected and Internal Only Pages for more information on how to set this up.